eth_getTransactionCount - BNB Smart Chain

-Retrieve the nonce of an account with eth_getTransactionCount using the JSON-RPC API Interface on the BSC protocol.
+Retrieve the number of transactions sent from an address using eth_getTransactionCount via the JSON-RPC API Interface on the BSC protocol.

-The RPC method retrieves the number of transactions sent from a BSC address, crucial for determining the next transaction's nonce value.
+The method retrieves the number of transactions sent from a specific BSC address, useful for determining the nonce for new transactions.

 Supported Networks